 Television rating system serves as the basis for important investment decisions in marketing strategy by the companies as well as play an important role in influencing the viewership decisions.
-As per some estimates, the ratings decide the fate of more than Rupees 22,000 crore spending on TV advertising.
+As per some estimates, the ratings decide the fate of more than Rupees 26,000 crore spending on TV advertising.

-With such large money at stake, it becomes imperative that the television rating continue to be credible, independent, transparent and free from any manipulations and biases.
-This can only be achieved with bringing in adequate competition in TAM rating system in the country as well as entrust the process with neutral organisations.
+With such a large money at stake, it becomes imperative that the television rating continue to be credible, independent, transparent and free from any manipulations and biases.
+This can only be achieved with bringing in adequate competition in TAM rating system in the country as well as entrust the process with neutral organizations, that are having no conflict of interest.